What can you do to celebrate America Recycles Day? You can get involved!

 Standard recycling doesn't work for contacts.
 Because of their small size, contact lenses can get filtered out and end up in landfills.
 My eye doctor has a recycling box – you can see her at Walmart and Sams Club and take all of your contact bubbles and contacts in for her to recycle for you.

 Another small item with a large impact is shampoo or conditioner bottle lids.
 Aveda offers a fabulous solution with its “Recycle Caps” program.
 The formerly ostracized polypropylene plastic is melted down and a new product container or cap is made with it.
-Alternatively, skip the packaging and use shampoo bars.
+Alternatively, skip the packaging and use shampoo bars (and conditioner bars too!)

 Once you determine to recycle or properly dispose of all the items you once tossed “away” you will find there are many programs out there to recycle the most obscure items.